On Listwise Reranking for Corpus Feedback: Related Works

 \textbf{Graph-free reranker} However, a corpus or graph is not always available.
 Then, advanced reranking for ranked results can be used to overcome the gap, albeit at an additional cost~\cite{rathee2025testtimecorpusfeedbackretrieval}.
 We focus on listwise rerankers~\cite{rankzephyr} that jointly reason over candidate sets.
 They often rely on sliding windows or tournament-style comparisons.
 RankZephyr~\cite{rankzephyr} is a strong fine-tuned listwise ranker; ReaRank~\cite{rearank} emphasizes reasoning ability with more inference time; TourRank~\cite{tourrank} improves effectiveness at the cost of more LLM calls.
 Contemporary advanced ranking approaches~\cite{coranking, demorank, slidingwindowsnotend} optimize in ICL/demo selection, collaborate small/large rankers with order adjustment, or expand context windows.
 Our distinction is that we frame listwise methods as \emph{implicitly} inducing local interaction graphs among candidates with zero LLM-call overhead.

-\textbf{Query-stream reuse} Transforming an entire corpus into a graph is a costly process, which \cite{chen2025dontneedprebuiltgraphs} argued is unnecessary.
-Our work shares this motivation, leveraging batch and stream processing~\cite{Ding2011batchqueryprocessing,eslami2019psidb,eslami2020query,mackenzie2023index} to demonstrate gains from shared computation and intermediate results across queries..
-Our incremental L2G updates operationalize this principle for reranking: listwise signals accumulate into a sparse graph that stays effective under order perturbations (RQ3).
+\textbf{Query-stream reuse} Transforming an entire corpus into a graph is a costly process, while previous work ~\cite{chen2025dontneedprebuiltgraphs} argued is unnecessary.
+Our work shares this motivation, leveraging batch and stream processing~\cite{Ding2011batchqueryprocessing,eslami2019psidb,eslami2020query,mackenzie2023index} to demonstrate gains from shared computation and intermediate results across queries.
+Our incremental L2G updates operationalize this principle for reranking: listwise signals accumulate into a sparse graph that stays effective under order perturbations.